haffani/v4/content/hero/index.md

 contactText: 'Get In Touch'
 ---

-I'm a software engineer, specialized in building high-quality systems and applications with two years experience on the payment industry.
+I'm a software engineer specialized in building secure and high-quality payment systems and applications.
+I'm certified Payment Card Industry Professional (PCIP)™.